transposit-connectors/mc-yoko-test-mc-team/runbooks/transposit_incident_runbook.md

 ## Basic Incident Process

-File an issue in Jira and have it track updates on this activity [New Jira Issue](https://console.staging.transposit.com/mc/t/$orgName/actions/jira_create_issue)
+File an issue in Jira and have it track updates on this incident [New Jira Issue](https://console.staging.transposit.com/mc/t/$orgName/actions/jira_create_issue)

 Assign an incident commander